Placement Center FAQ for Seekers and Organizations

 A: The Placement Center computers are restricted to activities pertaining to the activities of Placement Center.
-Job candidates can conduct searches, print position descriptions, upload revised resumes from a disk, look at employer web sites, etc. Employers can post or revise job descriptions, print resumes, and conduct searches.
+Job candidates can conduct searches, print position descriptions, upload revised resumés from a USB drive, look at employer web sites, etc. Employers can post or revise job descriptions, print resumes, and conduct searches.
 There is a 20-minute limit to using the computers when lines exist, and printing is limited to 10 items per use.
 Help Desk staff will be able to assist you if needed – don’t hesitate to ask for help.

 Q: I want to reach out to a potential employer, but have no idea what to say.
 Help!

 A: Let the employer know that you are interested in the position/their organization.
 Why not go two steps further and indicate: (1) why you are interested in the position, and (2) the specific skills/experiences that you would bring to the position.
 Indicate that you are interested in setting up an interview with them on site.
 Of course, be sure to let them know your email/cell phone number so that they can easily contact you.
 Shakespeare once wrote “brevity is the soul of wit.”
 Allow yourself enough writing to portray yourself favorably, but save your big “sales pitch” for the on-site interview.

 Q: Should I email my resumé to every employer to maximize my chances for an interview?